 Stories hold the incredible power to heal wounds, connect people, and bridge generations.
-We believe that this is an incredibly important time to be centering Indigenous stories, to be actively engaging with our communities, and to be shining the spotlight on the brilliance that exists in our diversity.
+We believe that this is an incredibly important time to be centering Indigenous stories and to be shining the spotlight on the brilliance that exists in our communities.

 Special thanks to Amanda Hugon, the brilliant Sto:lo Nation artist who created the strong, two-spirited warrior mask for our series, which acts as a physical reminder of our vision.
 Thank you to Leanne Betasamosake Simpson, who said that Indigenous peoples writing “looks different than CanLit and that’s a beautiful thing, because our brilliance is coming from a different place,” which prompted the inspiration for the reading series’ name.
 And thank you to our friends and allies at Room Magazine, who are standing behind us and helping us make this series possible.

-The Indigenous Brilliance reading series will be held at Massy Books, located at 229 E Georgia St, by owner Patricia Massy.
-Patricia is of Cree and English descent and a member of the As'in'i'wa'chi Ni'yaw Nation (Kelly Lake Cree Nation).
-It is with great respect and gratitude that we hold this reading series on the tradition, ancestral, and unceded territory of the Musqueam, Squamish, and Tsleil-Waututh peoples.
+The Indigenous Brilliance series will be held at Massy Books, located at 229 E Georgia St, by owner Patricia Massy.
+It is with great respect and gratitude that we hold this reading series on the tradition, ancestral, and unceded territory of the Musqueam, Squamish, and Tsleil-Waututh people.

-We are currently accepting applications for three upcoming Indigenous Brilliance readings in 2018.
+We are currently accepting emails for our 2019 upcoming Indigenous Brilliance events for 2020.

 "The Spirit Within"